menu icon

 Step 2: Then continue to make 1 single crochet in each stitch across the row.

-Crocheting a single crochet corner.
+How to crochet a single crochet border corner.

 Step 3: When you reach a corner, sc, ch, and then sc into the same space.